Andrew-code2020/ms3onlinecookbook/README.md

   - These photos are placed in the website on the following pages;
     - Learn about Ireland page
     - Explore Ireland page
+- The photos used in this site were obtained from https://unsplash.com/ These photos are placed in the website on the following pages;
+    -index page
+    -Registeration page

 ##### Acknowledgements